 In 1985, a drug smuggler hurled a duffel bag of cocaine out of a plane and into a Georgia forest, where it was found by a black bear who was aptly nicknamed "Pablo Escobear."

 Cocaine Bear, the new film by director Elizabeth Banks, has a wild premise: A bear eats a brick of cocaine, then goes on a murderous rampage.

 It’s a great setup for a horror-comedy, with a cast featuring Ray Liotta, Keri Russell, Jesse Tyler Ferguson, and Alden Ehrenreich, but there’s something else about Cocaine Bear that stands out — the words, “Inspired By True Events” on the movie’s poster.

-Of course, Cocaine Bear‘s true story isn’t, really, anything like the story in the movie.
+Of course, Cocaine Bear‘s true story isn’t anything like the movie.
 There was no Jaws-like carnage, no group of Hollywood leads traipsing around the woods in a “hunt or be hunted” scenario.
-There was a bear, and there was some cocaine.
+There was a bear and there was some cocaine.
 Yes, the bear did ingest the cocaine.

 And like most weird, drug-fueled stories, it happened in the 1980s.

 ‘Cocaine And A Dead Bear’ — The Three-Sentence Story That Inspired Cocaine Bear

 In December 1985, the Georgia Bureau of Investigation made a shocking, albeit head-scratching, announcement: A 175-pound black bear had “died of an overdose of cocaine after discovering a batch of the drug.”

 The story ran as a three-sentence item from United Press International and appeared in national publications, including the New York Times, as such: